123grv21/Python_Practice_Grv/README.md

-# 🐍 Daily Python Practice 🚀
+# 🐍 Python Practice 🚀

-Welcome to my **Daily Python Practice** repository! 🎯
+Welcome to my **Python Practice** repository! 🎯
-Every day, I practice **Python programming topics** — from the absolute basics to more advanced concepts.
+I practice **Python programming topics** — from the absolute basics to more advanced concepts.
 This repository is my digital notebook where I experiment, learn, and grow as a programmer. 💡

 Each script I upload focuses on one or more of the following:
 - 🔢 Understanding Python fundamentals (variables, datatypes, operators)